solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Query results showing no activity](media/02_pg_stat_01.png)

-2. Using `pgbench` you can generate some IO data (~750MB of data).
-In your Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.
+2. `pgbench` can be used to generate IO data (~750MB of data).
+In the Windows-based lab virtual machine, open a command prompt window, in the windows search area, type **cmd** and select it.
 3. Run the following command.
 Be sure to replace the `PREFIX` and `REGION` tokens.
-On Windows you can find the pgbench tool in the `C:\Program Files\PostgreSQL\16\bin` directory, on ubuntu, you can install it using `sudo apt-get install postgresql-contrib`.
+On Windows, find the pgbench tool in the `C:\Program Files\PostgreSQL\16\bin` directory, on ubuntu, install it using `sudo apt-get install postgresql-contrib`.
 When prompted, enter the `Seattle123Seattle123` password:

     ```sql
     pgbench -i -s 50 -h PREFIX-pg-flex-REGION-16.postgres.database.azure.com -p 5432 -U s2admin -d airbnb
     ```

-    > NOTE: In Azure Cloud Shell, you will need to check the version to ensure it is compatable with your target version (`pgbench --version`)
+    > NOTE: In Azure Cloud Shell, check the version to ensure it is compatable with the target version (`pgbench --version`)

 4. Again, run the previous command to see the newly generated IO information.